clolsonus/VirtualChoir/website/index.markdown

 # Let your voice soar!

-Autosyncs all your tracks - mixes your audio - produces a gridded video.
+Autosync your tracks - mix your audio - produce a gridded video.

 ## Make your own virtual choir videos in 3 easy steps